 The excitement of living away from home for the first time has probably died down a bit.
-Your teenager now has the freedom to make some important decisions on his or her own, some potentially health-related.
-This holiday visit provides a great opportunity for you to talk with your teen, measure how it’s going, and potentially provide support that will help him or her back at school.
+Your teenager now has the freedom to make some important decisions on their own, some potentially health-related.
+This holiday visit provides a great opportunity for you to talk with your teen, measure how it’s going, and potentially provide support that will help them back at school.

 First, set a time to speak with your college freshman privately.
 Here are 7 ideas about what to discuss.